 If you ask the Lord to reveal to you your special group that He wants you to serve, He will do it, though the specifics of His assignment will probably change over time.
 In this study, please notice the way He identified specific targets to His servants.
-He knows you can't meet all the needs that are out there.
+He knows you can't meet all the needs in the world.
 Ask Him to give you a starting point with the people He has especially placed on your heart.

 Turn in your Bible to 2 Kings 4 and read verses 8-10, the most famous "open home" passage in the Old Testament.
-As we see so often in the Bible, it was the housewife who discerned a great opportunity for hospitality and mentioned it to her husband.
+Notice that it was the housewife who discerned a great opportunity for hospitality and mentioned it to her husband.
 The Bible calls this lady "a great lady" or "a notable woman."